vsooda/mxnet_kaldi/README.md

+### note

+This is the speech demo from mxnet, but for some [reason](https://github.com/apache/incubator-mxnet/pull/9060), they remove this demo.

+I will update this demo for the latest kaldi and mxnet.
+I will update usage in README some day.

+thanks for the original author @pluskid and @yzhang87.

 Speech Acoustic Modeling Example
 ================================

 This folder contains examples for speech recognition.

 - [lstm_proj.py](lstm.py): Functions for building a LSTM Network with/without projection layer.